elestio/ws-monitoring/README.md

 &nbsp;

-# Requirements
+Requirements 📝

-- Linux, Windows or Mac OS
+Linux, Windows, or Mac OS 💻
-- Node 10+ for single-threaded mode, Node 12+ for multi-threaded mode

-if you are on Node 10, you can activate multi-threading by executing this in your terminal:
+Node 10+ for single-threaded mode, Node 12+ for multi-threaded mode 🚀 If you are on Node 10, you can activate multi-threading by executing this in your terminal:
 ```bash
 export NODE_OPTIONS=--experimental-worker
 ```